 "I'm coming to understand we do have power with our voices," she said.

-Bingham's first step was to volunteer with the SLO County Democratic Party.
+Elena's first step was to volunteer with the SLO County Democratic Party.
 She is one of the 100 or so community members I've helped train to make calls as part of the get out the vote effort.

 Phone banking is not particularly comfortable: It's not easy interrupting strangers to urge them to vote and support Democratic candidates.
 While some volunteers have had experience with political advocacy, a great many have never done this type of campaigning.
 They signed on because they felt compelled to do something about the Trump GOP's attack on equality, health care, and the planet—not to mention the perversion of both truth and norms of civil decency.